 The school may support your child in a variety of ways depending on their individual needs.
 The first way is within the class, where learning tasks will be matched to your child's needs and will be overseen by the class teacher.
-An additional provision may be through targeted small group work that may take place out of the classroom.
-Your child's targets will be set by class teacher in collaboration with the SENCO.
+An additional provision may be through targeted small group work or one to one support, that may take place within or outside the classroom.
+Your child's targets will be set by the class teacher in collaboration with the SENCO.
 A further level of provision may involve your child working individually with a member of staff to meet specific targets.
-These targets may be set out in an ILP (Individual Learning Plan), IBP (Individual Behaviour Plan) and be recorded on the school's Provision Map.
-These describe the support that is additional to or different from that provided as part of the School's usual differentiated curriculum.
+These targets may be set out in an ILP (Individual Learning Plan) or an IBP (Individual Behaviour Plan) and be recorded on the school's SEN register and provision map, which describes the support that is additional to or different from that provided as part of the School's usual differentiated curriculum.